The Diagrammatic Spherical Category: Consequences of the Main Theorem

-The key will be that we have formulae for the graded ranks of the Hom spaces in each category, and that these are the same.
+The key to the proof will be that we have formulae for the graded ranks of the Hom spaces in each category, and that these are the same.
 From Theorem \ref{Singular thm} (c), we know that the following diagram commutes.
 By following where $_{R^J} R\otimes BS(\un{w}) \in \prescript{J}{}{\mathcal{B}} \times \mathcal{B}$ is taken in this diagram, we can determine that

 We also have a $\mathbb{Z}[v, v^{-1}]$-bilinear form $\lgl \cdot, \cdot\rgl_{I, J}$ on $\isj$ for all finitary subsets $I, J \subset S$.
 We will not define this form on general $\isj$, since this would require defining the standard basis of each $\isj$.
 We will simply define it on $M(J) = \prescript{J}{}{\mathcal{S}}$.
 We define a $\mathbb{Z}[v, v^{-1}]$-bilinear form $\lgl \cdot, \cdot \rgl_{M}$ on $M(J)$ by identifying $M(J) \cong b_{w_J} H$ as in Proposition \ref{smodule} and setting\footnote{We have added in a factor of $v^{-d_J}$ to the formula given in Section 2.3 of \cite{Singular}.
 This is in order to make the standard basis of $M$ orthonormal with respect to this form.
 We have altered the Hom formula appropriately to adjust for this.}